Designed by Shifu Tanks for fish keepers

 My fish seem stressed despite correct flow, what now?

 Reduce outlet pressure or redirect the nozzle.
-Observe fish behavior, it’s the best indicator of comfort.
+Observe fish behaviour, it’s the best indicator of comfort.

 Announcement icon